Variant Effect Predictor Annotation sources

 useastdb.ensembl.org.
 To use the mirror, use the flag

-Users of Ensembl Genomes species (e.g. plants, fungi, microbes) should use their public MySQL instance; the connection parameters for this can be automatically loaded by using the flag --genomes
+Data for Ensembl Genomes species (e.g. plants, fungi, microbes) is available through a different public MySQL server.
+The appropriate connection parameters can be automatically loaded by using the flag --genomes

-Users with small data sets (100s of variants) should find using the default connection settings adequate.
-Those with larger data sets, or those who wish to use VEP in a batch manner, should consider one of the alternatives below.
+If you have a very small data set (100s of variants), using the public database servers should provide adequate performance.
+If you have larger data sets, or wish to use VEP in a batch manner, consider one of the alternatives below.

 Using a local database